Schur--Weyl Equivalences for Wreath Product Superalgebras: Preliminaries

 If $A = \k[t_{1}, \dotsc , t_{k}]$ or $A = \k[t_{1}^{\pm 1}, \dotsc , t_{k}^{\pm 1}]$, then $\gl_{n}(A)$ is the general linear (multi)current Lie algebra or (multi)loop Lie algebra, respectively.
 The representations of (multi)loop Lie algebras are closely related to the level zero representations of the general linear affine and toroidal Lie algebras.
+Current algebras and their representations are central to the study of Yangians and, more recently, have appeared in the trace decategorifications of categorified quantum groups \cite{MolevBook,BHLW,SVV}.
+Generalizing the loop and current Lie algebras, if $A$ is a finitely-generated commutative $\k$-algebra, then $\gl_{n}(A)$ is a so-called map Lie algebra and its representations are an area of active research.
 A noncommutative example of this kind is when $A = \k_{q}$, a quantum torus.
 In this case, $\mathfrak{sl}_{n}(\k_{q})$ appears as the core of the elliptic quasi-simple Lie algebras in type A \cite{BGK}.
-Current algebras and their representations are central to the study of Yangians and, more recently, have appeared in the trace decategorifications of categorified quantum groups \cite{MolevBook,BHLW,SVV}.
-Generalizing the loop and current Lie algebras, if $A$ is a finitely-generated commutative $\k$-algebra, then $\gl_{n}(A)$ is a so-called map Lie algebra and its representations are an area of active research.